 migrants to Australia whose rate of internet take up is 8% higher compared to the Australian-born respondents (HR of 1.08)

 those living in areas with higher SEIFA deciles.
-With every one decile increase in SEIFA the rate of gaining internet access increases by approximately 1% (HR of 1.01).
+With every one decile increase in SEIFA, the rate of gaining internet access increases by approximately 1% (HR of 1.01).

 The CPH results show that the association of household income with the respondent’s rate of gaining access to the internet is small but statistically significant (HR of 0.94).
 A one-unit increase in the natural logarithm of household income (equivalent to approximately a 2.7-fold increase in income) is associated with a 6% lower rate of gaining internet access, holding other variables constant.
-The practical magnitude of this effect is very small: a 10% increase in household income is associated with less than a 1% change in the rate of gaining internet access.
+The practical magnitude of this effect is very small: a 10% increase in household income is associated with a less than 1% change in the rate of gaining internet access.
 The modest impact of income on the rate of gaining access to the internet indicates that other socioeconomic factors such as health status or age, which are correlated with income, play more significant role in determining how quickly people again access to the internet.

 We note that this finding seems contrary to the logistic regression estimates (discussed in Attachment B - Logistic regression) which showed that income had a small positive impact on the likelihood of respondents gaining access to the internet.
 However, the CPH examines a different question – namely, among those who lack internet access, how quickly do they gain it.
 Higher-income people may be more likely to already have internet (as captured by the logistic regression), but among those who don't have it, income may play less of a role in when they obtain it.